Legal Updates for Lenders

 There are several recent legal developments of which lenders should be aware.
 They include the following: HELOC lenders are now eligible to modify their duty to give notice of payment changes in Chapter 13 bankruptcy; an attorney-fee clause has been struck down by a Virginia court as unconscionable and against public policy; and the repeal of a Virginia statute has bolstered the exemption available for life-insurance proceeds.
 This article summarizes and examines these developments.

 1. HELOC Lenders Now Eligible to Modify Notice Duty in Chapter 13

 Effective December 1, 2018, a lender under a home equity line of credit (HELOC) may request modification of its obligation to provide notice of payment changes to a borrower in Chapter 13 bankruptcy.
 Since 2011, Rule 3002.1(b) of the Federal Rules of Bankruptcy Procedure has required lenders who are secured by a borrower's principal residence to file a notice of each change in payment amount at least 21 days before each change takes effect and serve the notice on the Chapter 13 borrower, his lawyer, and the Chapter 13 trustee.
-We've written about the rule before, and the most recent article can be found here.

 The rule can be particularly difficult to follow for HELOC lenders because payment amounts on HELOCs can change frequently due to interest rate or escrow account adjustments.
 Further, breaking the rule can result in sanctions, including but not limited to the lender being required to pay the borrower's resulting attorney fees.
 Nonetheless, HELOC lenders were not excepted from the rule, and at least one court ruled that it did not have authority to excuse a HELOC lender's noncompliance.